 To support the wellbeing of children and young people during the coronavirus pandemic, we have put together three concise guides for parents and carers and for children and young people themselves.

 The guides list some of the best reliable and free sources of information and advice to help children and young people and their families to cope with life under lockdown.

-For parents/carers of Autistic and or ADHD children, check out our top tips for returning to school in September 2020 here, coproduced by local providers Autism Berkshire, The Autism Group and Parenting Special Children.
-Please note that these providers are still available to provide additional support to families and children and young people during the pandemic.
+For parents/carers of autistic and or ADHD children, check out our top tips for returning to school in September 2020 here, coproduced by local voluntary sector partners.